rvaidun/blog/_posts/2024-02-21-reverse-engineering-bereal.md

 1:1710551855:��=�>n���\�7�CfNs��~I��{�����e%
 ➜  ~
 ```
 It looks like the signatures are in the format of `1:{random_numbers}:{random_bits}`.
 I tested out a couple more signatures and found the same pattern after decoding.
 Each time the client makes a request using the API a unique `bereal-signature` is generated so I could get as many signatures as I needed.
 I was also pretty quickly able to realize the random_numbers was the current time as a [UNIX timestamp][unix].
-I needed to further decode the random bytes so I used [hexdump][hexdump].
+I needed to further decode the `random_bits` so I used [hexdump][hexdump].
 ```bash
 ➜  ~ echo MToxNzEwNTUxODU1OpHVPe0+bt7AyVyvN5FDHmZOc8DLfkm9mXuQ+ZD/lcVl | base64 --decode | hexdump -C
 00000000  31 3a 31 37 31 30 35 35  31 38 35 35 3a 91 d5 3d  |1:1710551855:..=|